Selfhood and

 [See firstly epistemology.]

 "Acquaintance with facts, range of information" (O.E.D.).
+The

-The Platonic view of knowledge was that it was the seeing or grasping of ideas within the mind (Hare and Russell, 1970, p22), which
+Platonic view of knowledge was that it was the seeing or grasping of ideas within the mind (Hare and Russell, 1970, p22), which is not that far removed

-is not that far removed from the modern view that knowledge is the sum total of
+from the modern view that knowledge is the sum total of the representations of

-different ways to support a rich array of different knowledge types.
-Knowledge thus becomes "an individual's
+support a rich array of different knowledge

-expertise, skills, competencies, ideas, intuitions, experience, and
+skills, competencies, ideas, intuitions, experience, and motivations"

-motivations" (McQuay, 2005).
-However, if this
+(McQuay, 2005).
+However, if this term proves too general in technical

-term proves too general in technical arguments, then use the more precise propositional knowledge and procedural knowledge instead.
+arguments, then use the more precise propositional

 Knowledge Economy: [See firstly knowledge.]

-This term became popular in the 1990s to describe the
+This term became popular in the 1990s to describe the growing systemic reliance

-growing systemic reliance of the economies of the Western world on knowledge,
+of the economies of the Western world on knowledge, either directly as a

-either directly as a marketable commodity, or indirectly as the key to
+marketable commodity, or indirectly as the key to competitive advantage in

-competitive advantage in conventional commerce.
-Although the term itself is
+conventional commerce.
+Although the term itself is only young, Mokyr (2002)

-of the economic value of knowledge all the way back to the Greek myths, to
+helpfully traces the notion of the economic value of knowledge all the way back

-Athena, the Goddess of Wisdom, and observes that procedural knowledge (which he names gamma knowledge) and propositional
+to the Greek myths, to Athena, the Goddess of Wisdom, and observes that procedural knowledge (which he names gamma knowledge) and propositional knowledge (which he names

-knowledge) normally exist in a stable equilibrium maintained by a negative
+omega knowledge) normally exist in a

-feedback.
-We make the occasional new invention, but in isolation its impact is
+new invention, but in isolation its impact is not enough to change our way of

-in other words, do not substantively change our understanding of the world.
-Every now and then, however, in the
+of the world.
+Every now and then, however, in the periods we know as Industrial

-periods we know as Industrial Revolutions, this feedback mechanism suddenly
+Revolutions, this feedback mechanism suddenly flips to provide positive

-flips to provide positive feedback, so that advances in procedural knowledge
+feedback, so that advances in procedural knowledge become part of that

-become part of that understanding and generate demand for more of the same.
+understanding and generate demand for more of the same.
+[See now knowledge management.]

 Knowledge Management: [See firstly knowledge